alphagov/transformation-dashboard/_posts/2000-01-01-register-to-vote.markdown

   - 387 local authorities can now check electoral registers against Department for Work and Pensions data
   - Registration details of 46 million people checked during dry-run with all local authorities
   - Built online registration service for 99.9% of voters
-  - Obtained accreditation for live service
+  - Live service released for users in England and Wales

 challenges: |
   - Ensuring the Cabinet Office’s capability to run the live service

 next-steps: |
   - Build the team needed to run the live service
-  - Complete overseas, forces and crown servant elector transactions
   - Work on Welsh language transaction

 videos: